In a Nutshell:

 Pros & Cons of Osaki Alpina Massage Chair

-As you can see, we actually like and are pleasantly surprised by many of the features on offer here.
+As you can see, we like and are pleasantly surprised by many of the features here.

 That said, the Osaki Alpina has two key shortcomings that ultimately limit its appeal.
 The first may or may not be a dealbreaker, depending on what you’re looking for.

-That will give you an actual deep tissue massage (and not just an approximation of one) and the functional equivalent of a chiropractic adjustment.
+That will give you a deep-tissue massage (not just an approximation of one) and the functional equivalent of a chiropractic adjustment.

-If you don’t outright need a deep tissue massage, then this chair’s approximation of one may be good enough for you.
+If you don’t need a deep tissue massage, this chair’s approximation of one may be good enough for you.

 The other shortcoming, though, could be an outright dealbreaker.
 It just doesn’t support a lot of user weight.
 As long as you weigh less than 260 pounds, you’re golden.
 If you weigh more than that, then the Alpina is a nonstarter.